strangeproblem/strangeproblem.github.io/words.md

 ### A world without truth and knowledge

 To justify this one, I'll reiterate a thought experiment that was told to me in an ethics class I took.
 It goes like this: Imagine a world where everyone lives in virtual reality game all the time.
 And in this virtual reality everyone is made happy all the time.
 And it's a multiplayer game, so everyone can communicate with each other.
 Still, I argue this is not a world I want to live in.
 Even though I would happy in this game, I would still want to know what's happening in the *real world*.
 Why?
 Just because.
 The virtual reality world would feel fake and shallow, for some reason.
+Reality (and therefore, truth) matters.

 Here's another thought experiment: Imagine that your signficant other has cheated on you (and cheating is something that would upset you).
 Imagine that this cheating only happened once and carried no health risks.
 If you didn't know, you could go on living blissfully unaware.
 Would you want to know?
 I would argue that you would want to know *even if that's guaranteed to make your life less happy*.